11ume/kable/README.md

 ### Usage
 <br>

-In the following context, we have two HTTP services that must communicate with each other.
+In the following context, we have two HTTP services what should communicate between them.
 The services are running in the port **3000** and **3001**.

 <br>
 <br>